-While there is flexibility in the format and structure of the Life-Giving Wounds support group, in general we envision a group of 6-10 people (not including the leader[s]) who meet together 6-10 times for group study and sharing.
-These meetings could happen weekly, monthly, or on a different schedule.
-In general, the meetings could include a time of sharing joys and sorrows with each other, discussion/presentation of a pre-arranged topic, and a time of prayer together.
-If it's possible, sharing a meal together is a great way to build camaraderie, and also planning for one or two social events, such as an Advent party or summer cookout.
+While there is flexibility in the format and structure of the Life-Giving Wounds support group, in general we recommend a group of 8-11 people (not including the leader[s]) who meet together for 18 sessions of group study and sharing.
+These meetings could happen weekly or bi-weekly over the course of several months, or on a two year or two semester basis with 9 sessions happening each year.
+In general, the meetings last about an hour and include a time of sharing joys and sorrows with each other, optional goal sharing, small group discussion, and a time of prayer together.
+There are also special sessions with the team counselor and team chaplain.